 Learn how your comment data is processed.
 Previous article.
 Next article.
 Your site suggests really fresh and unique content.
 The concept of retribution, that the perpetrator is punished in a manner fitting to the crime, is also used to support the death penalty.
 There are many arguments against the death penalty that are both practical and ethical.
 It is very difficult to know the exact moral status of the death penalty, though many see it to be a degrading, barbaric, and amoral.

 The opponents of the death penalty argue that it causes incredible suffering and pain for the sentenced and brutalizes society as a whole where it operates.
 Both of these factors could have negative effects on crime and criminality.
 The vast majority of people would at least argue that human life is highly valuable and should be preserved, though the extent at which preservation should make-way for retribution is where things become very debatable.

-Misconduct in institutional systems can also lead to incorrect sentencing.
+go to link Misconduct in institutional systems can also lead to incorrect sentencing.
 While this is bad enough for non-death sentencing, these constitute a heinous breach of justice if the death penalty is involved.
 A psychological argument that may become prominent in the future is the concept of self-control and free will.
 Do we have free will or not?